 The Oracle site license covers a set of Oracle server products for educational, research, and administrative use and 24/7 support for all students, faculty and staff at all University of Illinois campuses.
 The products covered under the license include:

 - Oracle 9i client

 - Tuning Management Pack

 - Oracle Internet File System

 Please email to Rogelio Salvador [email@example.com] with questions regarding Oracle products.

 Webster is the software used with the interactive electronic whiteboards in the University Hall smart classrooms.
 With Webster you can capture a snapshot of anything you write or draw on the interactive whiteboard.
 Webster software records all whiteboard activities for you to save, use in other applications, print, or distribute.
 Logon to the Software WebStore for the latest version.

 UIS faculty and staff may obtain the latest version of the Office suite software for their university-owned machines by contacting ITS Client Services.
-Faculty and staff can go to the WebStore to download the Office suite on their personally-owned computers free of charge, paying only for shipping/handling.

 To log into the Office apps on mobile devices, please enter your NetID@uisad.uis.edu and your password.
 (Please note this is NOT your email address; you will need to add ‘uisad’.)
 Step-by-step instructions for logging into the Office Mobile app are available; these instructions were created on an Android device, but the steps are similar for iOS and Windows devices.